 - Encourage executive coaching to assist in the shaping of a post-social distancing corporate culture

 In this environment, especially with the strength of the Delta variant, corporations need to relay a commitment to both employee safety and company growth.
 The path forward is to acknowledge reopening anxiety to establish a defined course in this challenging and ever-changing time period.
-A corporation can bolster their growth objectives by seeking out the support of an Executive Coach to assist the leadership in the continuation of their culture in what is hopefully the tail-end of the pandemic.
-To talk further, contact Siegert & Associates at 877.449.6393.
+A corporation can bolster its growth objectives by seeking out the support of an Executive Coach to assist the leadership in the continuation of its culture in what is hopefully the tail-end of the pandemic.
+To talk further, contact Siegert & Associates at email@example.com or 877.449.6393.